locvx1234/Linux-Tutorial/processes.md

 At any given time there are always multiple processes being executed.
 The operating system keeps track of them by assigning each a unique process ID or **PID** number.
 The PID is used to track process state, cpu usage, memory use, precisely where resources are located in memory, and other characteristics.
 New PIDs are usually assigned in ascending order as processes are born.
 Thus PID 1 denotes the **init** process (initialization process), and succeeding processes are gradually assigned higher numbers.

 Many users can access a system simultaneously, and each user can run multiple processes.
 The operating system identifies the user who starts the process by the Real User ID or **RUID** assigned to the user.
 The user who determines the access rights for the users is identified by the Effective UID or **EUID**.
-The **EUID** may or may not be the same as the **RUID**.
 Users can be categorized into various groups.
 Each group is identified by the **RGID**.
 The access rights of the group are determined by the **EGID**.
 Each user can be a member of one or more groups.
 Most of the time we ignore these details and just talk about the **UID**.

 At any given time, many processes are running on the system.
 However, a **CPU** can actually accommodate only one task at a time, just like a car can have only one driver at a time.
 Some processes are more important than others so Linux allows you to set and manipulate process priority.
 Higher priority processes are granted more time on the processor.
 The **priority** for a process can be set by specifying a nice value, or **niceness**, for the process.
 The lower the nice value, the higher the priority.
 Low values are assigned to important processes, while high values are assigned to processes that can wait longer.
 A process with a high nice value simply allows other processes to be executed first.
 In Linux, a nice value of -20 represents the highest priority and 19 represents the lowest.
 You can also assign a real-time priority to time-sensitive tasks, such as controlling machines or collecting incoming data.
 This is just a very high priority and is not to be confused with what is called hard real time which is conceptually different, and has more to do with making sure a job gets completed within a very well-defined time window.